matt-fonto/books/beyond_cracking_the_coding_interview/part 6 - Principles of coding interviews/notes.md

 - Verification
 - Communication

+> The majority of what matters is that your code works and has the asymptotic complexity expected by the interviewer

 #### Problem solving - "Are you smart?"

 - Problem-solving portion of a coding interview is meant to be an intelligence test